If you are planning to get a Belgian Malinois dog, you are likely wondering which sex is better for you to pick: male or female?

 When in mood, the female Malinois tends to get too receptive.
 She does not resist the approaches of male dogs and initiates a play of catch where she pretends to be unfeeling, but she keeps making the right signals to the male.

-Which Gender is Better for Your Family?
+Which Sex Is Better for Your Family?